Welcome to Hawaii

 Hawaii is the most recent and the 50th state to have joined the United States of America.
 It is the only state located within Oceania and is the only one to be composed of islands entirely.
 Hawaii is the only state located outside of North America.

 Spread over 1,500 miles (2,400 km) and compromised of hundreds of islands, the state encompasses almost the entire volcanic Hawaiian archipelago.
 The largest island within the group is often known as and called the “Big Island” in order to avoid confusion with the state or archipelago.

 Located in the Pacific, Hawaii is home to over a million permanent residents, along with many visitors and US military personnel.
-The states coastline is around 750 miles long (1,210 km) and is the fourth longest in the US.
+The state coastline is around 750 miles long (1,210 km) and is the fourth-longest in the US.

 Night Diving with Manta Rays in Kailua Kona